-Track: by keeping the 'record' button pressed, the present track will be saved.
-When pressing 'pause' positions will stop being saved until 'record' is pressed again. (+info).
+Triplog: by keeping the 'record' button pressed, the present track will be saved.
+Data fields and recorded tracks are synchronized, so if you press 'pause', you pause both counters (chronometer, distance, mean speed...) and track recording until 'record' is pressed again.
+Press 'stop' to reset the triplog (+info).